A cycle through time, history and culture of settlers in Orkney

 The route described here is part of the multi-country North Sea Cycle Route and the National Cycle Network and are being signed as Route 1 with blue cycle signs.

-Leaving Stromness, head north past the swimming pool follow the main road to Kirkwall (A965) towards the Bridge of Waithe.
+Leaving Stromness, head north past the swimming pool follow the main road to Kirkwall (A965) towards the Brig o’ Waithe.
 On the left just past the bridge is the Unstan Chambered Cairn.
 The cairn gives its name to a class of Neolithic pottery ' Unstan Ware.
-Head back to the main road and turn left towards Kirkwall as far as Tormiston Mill, about half a mile on your right (tea room).
-From here you can walk across the road to Maeshowe, a magnificent 5000 year-old burial chamber with Viking runic graffitti.
+Head back to the main road and turn left towards Kirkwall as far as Tormiston Mill, about half a mile on your right.
+From here you can walk across the road to Maeshowe, a magnificent 5000 year-old burial chamber with Viking runic graffitti which can be seen if you pre-book a guided tour.
 Head back towards Stromness and turn right at signs for 'Ring of Brodgar' (B9055).
 On your right are the Standing Stones of Stenness and the Barnhouse Neolithic settlement.

 Another mile along the loch side on the left is the Ring of Brodgar.
 Follow this road uphill towards the main road.
 Go across the main road following signs for 'Skara Brae'.

 Follow these signs to the Bay of Skaill (B9056) where you can park and visit Skara Brae, the visitor centre and Skaill House.
 From here carry on north towards Birsay through the undulating hills of Marwick.
 Into the village in Birsay there are local amenities and St Magnus Kirk, and the Earl's Palace to visit.
-Along a single track road beyond the village is the Brough of Birsay a tidal island with a Pictish and Norse settlement, which can be visited across the causeway at low tide (suitable crossing times are available in the tourist information centres).
+Along a single track road beyond the village is the Brough of Birsay, a tidal island with a Pictish and Norse settlement, which can be visited across the causeway at low tide (suitable crossing times are available at one of Orkney's Visitor Information Centres).